AtanasovAtanas/pb-interactive-java/EN/01-Expressions-and-Statements/05-Arithmetic-Operators.md

 [slide]
 # Division Behavior in Java
+Dividing numbers is done using the / operator.
+It works differently with integers and floating point numbers.
+When we divide two integers, an integer division is applied, and the obtained output is without its fractional part.
+When we divide two numbers and at least one of them is a float number, a floating division is applied, and the obtained result is a float number, just like in math.The integer division by 0 causes an exception during runtime, but float numbers divided by 0 do not cause an exception and the result is +/- infinity or a special value NaN.

-When dividing integers, the result is also integer:
+When **dividing** integers, the result is also integer:
 ```java
 int a = 25;
 System.out.println(a / 4);  // Integer result: 6
 System.out.println(a / 0);  // Error: division by 0
 ```
-When dividing floating-points, the result is also floating-point:
+When **dividing floating-points**, the result is also a floating-point number and the division never fails, and works correctly with the special values Infinity and -Infinity:
 ```java
 double a = 15;
 System.out.println(a / 2.0); // 7.5